JonMerlevede/fix-cloudflare-tunnel-dns/README.md

 # Fix Cloudflare Zero-Trust Tunnel DNS Records

-Adding or removing hostnames to your Zero-Trust Tunnel configuration automatically creates appropriate DNS CNAME records in the appropriate zone.
+Adding or removing hostnames to your Zero-Trust Tunnel configuration automatically updates the appropriate DNS CNAME records in the appropriate zone.
 Unfortunately, this process sometimes fails.
 For example, you may run into this issue: https://github.com/cloudflare/cloudflared/issues/354.